bitpoke/stack/docs/install-stack-on-gke.md

 ls -la stack/
 ```

-In `stack/`, you'll find a directory called `terraform` which contains some terraform modules and some example.
-It's highly recommended to check the modules itself, but I can give you a summary.
+In `stack/`, you'll find a directory called `terraform` which contains some terraform modules and some examples.
+It's highly recommended to check the modules yourself, but here is a summary.

 In order to create a cluster, you'll need to specify a name, region, and at least a zone.

-The initial node count is going to be 1 and the cluster will have the horizontal pod autoscaling addon active, but HTTP load balancing add-on is going to be inactive.
+The initial node count is going to be 1 and the cluster will have the `Horizontal Pod Autoscaler` add-on active, but the `HTTP Load Balancing` add-on is going to be inactive.

+## Node pools details
+Here are more details about the 4 pre-configured node pools.

 ### system node pool